onnx/tensorflow-onnx/README.md

 Saves the frozen tensorflow graph to file.

+#### --custom-ops

+If a model contains ops not recognized by onnx runtime, you can tag these ops with a custom op domain so that the runtime can still open the model.
+The format is a comma-separated map of tf op names to domains in the format OpName:domain.
+If only an op name is provided (no colon), the default domain of `ai.onnx.converters.tensorflow` will be used.

 #### --target

 Some models require special handling to run on some runtimes.
 In particular, the model may use unsupported data types.
 Workarounds are activated with ```--target TARGET```.
 Currently supported values are listed on this [wiki](https://github.com/onnx/tensorflow-onnx/wiki/target).
 If your model will be run on Windows ML, you should specify the appropriate target value.